ilikeeatingrice/ilikeeatingrice.github.io/_posts/2026-04-05-Running-Qwen-3.5-27B-on-4090.md

 date: 2026-04-05
 ---

-I spent a day benchmarking Qwen 3.5 27B on my RTX 4090.
-The goal: find the best way to run this model locally for a podcast transcript extraction pipeline that needs long context.
-Here's everything I found.

 ## The model

 Qwen 3.5 27B has a hybrid attention architecture that makes it unusually efficient on consumer GPUs.
 Out of its 64 layers: